-The question when trying to decide between Spain or Greece, is what separates these iconic European holiday destinations from each other?
+The question when trying to decide between Spain or Greece, is what separates these iconic European beach destinations from each other?

-We compare the beaches, culture, cities, which is cheaper and more.
-We then look at the sights to explore, the food you can try, what natural attractions you can see in each, as well some amazing towns and cities you should visit.
+We compare the beaches, culture, cities, look at which is cheaper and more.
+We also look at the sights to explore, the food you can try, what natural attractions you can see in each, as well some amazing towns and cities you should visit.

-All so you can get a good idea about which of these beautiful countries will suit you best.
+All so you can get a good idea about which of these beautiful countries will suit your holiday needs best.